Laquincy Rideau

-Laquincy Rideau (born March 28, 1996) is an American professional basketball player for Punto Rojo LR of the Liga Ecuatoriana de Baloncesto.
+Laquincy Rideau (born March 28, 1996) is an American professional basketball player for BK NH Ostrava of the National Basketball League (NBL).
 He played college basketball for the Gardner–Webb Runnin' Bulldogs and South Florida Bulls.

+Rideau began his professional career in 2020, and he won the BBL Trophy with Cheshire Phoenix in 2024, and was named the tournament MVP.

-Early life and high school career
+Early life

 Rideau began his high school career at Palm Beach Lakes Community High School.
 Prior to his senior season, he transferred to Blanche Ely High School.
 Rideau had three triple-doubles on an undefeated Class 7A championship team.
 He averaged 16.2 points, 6.8 assists, 5.3 rebounds and 4.9 steals per game, garnering Class 7A all-state first team honors.
 Rideau was lightly recruited, committed to playing college basketball for Gardner–Webb over Saint Peter's.

 College career

 Rideau averaged 5.8 points, 2.5 assists, and 2 steals per game as a freshman.
 As a sophomore, Rideau averaged 14.2 points, 5.7 rebounds, 5.2 assists, and 3 steals per game.
 He was named to the Second Team All-Big South.
 Following his sophomore season, Rideau transferred to South Florida, choosing the Bulls over Rutgers, Iona, Providence, and Florida Gulf Coast.
 He sat out the 2017–18 season as a redshirt per NCAA rules, but injured his foot shortly after signing with South Florida, which kept him from practicing until January 2018.
 On January 12, 2019, Rideau posted a triple double of 18 points, 10 assists, and 10 steals in an 82–80 overtime loss to Temple.
 On April 2, he scored a career-high 35 points along with eight assists and four steals in the second game of the College Basketball Invitational against DePaul.
 Rideau averaged 13.4 points, 5.4 assists and 2.9 steals per game as a junior, earning AAC Defensive Player of the Year honors.
 Following the season, he declared for the 2019 NBA draft, but ultimately withdrew to return to South Florida.
 As a senior, Rideau averaged 12.6 points, 4.4 rebounds and 2.5 steals per game.